 Katherine Carroll, Ph.D., is a medical sociologist, hospital ethnographer and qualitative researcher.
 Her research uses diverse qualitative approaches in conjunction with social theory to examine the specificities of health care practices from the perspective of patients and health professionals.
 Dr. Carroll's research focuses on patient and health professional interactions with the everyday materials of health care, such as the handling of donated bodily tissues or the use of medical technologies in the hospital or the home.
-Dr. Carroll leads the Qualitative Research Section of the Survey Research Center, which provides qualitative research services to researchers and clinicians at Mayo Clinic.

 - Qualitative research specializing in hospital ethnography, video reflexive ethnography, feminist research principles, and visual methods